theangelsofwar/AIRE/README.md

     Create the instance in the root of the project:
     > graph init --from-example <GITHUB_USERNAME>/<SUBGRAPH_NAME> [<DIRECTORY>]
+      graph init --from-example angiechangpagne/aire

   4. deploy example smart contract to

+    write the contract - .sol
+    > truffle compile
+    > truffle migrate

+    Deploys a GravatarRegistry smart contract to ganache Sets up sample data to index on

-  5. Ganache(written in Solidity or Rust)
+  5. Deploy Contract to Ganache(written in Solidity or Rust)
+    > sed -i -e
   6. use subgraph in React dApp Client

 II.
 Write Mappings